-Under current legislation, all pregnant employees have a statutory right to 26 weeks' ordinary maternity leave plus 26 weeks' additional maternity leave and to reasonable paid time off for antenatal appointments, regardless of their length of service.
+Under current legislation, all pregnant employees have a statutory right to 26 weeks' ordinary maternity leave plus 26 weeks' additional maternity leave and to reasonable paid time off for antenatal appointments. regardless of their length of service.
 Eligible staff are entitled (subject to compliance with statutory conditions) to Statutory Maternity Pay (SMP) for 39 weeks; the first 6 weeks are paid at 90% of normal weekly earnings and the following 33 weeks are paid at a fixed weekly rate set annually by the government.
-Those staff who do not qualify for SMP, may be entitled to Maternity Allowance and should contact their local Job Centre Plus for further advice.
+Those staff who do not qualify for SMP may be entitled to Maternity Allowance and should contact their local Job Centre Plus for further advice

-In addition to current statutory entitlements, the School offers eligible staff 18 weeks' of full contractual (occupational) maternity pay (OMP) providing they have completed 26 weeks' continuous service at the beginning of the 15th week before the expected week of childbirth (EWC).
-OMP is inclusive of Statutory Maternity Pay (SMP) during the 18-week period, and is usually followed by 21 weeks' SMP and a further 13 weeks' unpaid leave, totalling 52 weeks contractual pay or OMP shall not extend beyond the end date of a contract.
+In addition to current statutory entitlements, the School offers all staff, regardless of their length of service, 22 weeks' of full contractual (occupational) maternity pay (OMP).
+OMP is inclusive of Statutory Maternity Pay (SMP) during the 22-week period, and is usually followed by 17 weeks' SMP (subject to compliance with statutory conditions) and a further 13 weeks' unpaid leave, totalling 52 weeks contractual pay or OMP shall not extend beyond the end date of a contract.

 A surrogate employee who gives birth is eligible for paid maternity leave provided that they meet the eligibility criteria.